Opportunities to Explore

 Areas of Concentration

 As part of the biology major, you may elect to complete requirements in specified sub-disciplines in the biological sciences.
-Currently available areas of concentration in the biology major are: anatomy, physiology and biomechanics, animal behavior, biochemistry, cell and molecular biology, evolutionary biology, genetics, genomics, marine biology, neurobiology, pharmacology, and plant biology.
+Currently available areas of concentration in the biology major are: anatomy, physiology and biomechanics, animal behavior, biochemistry, cell and molecular biology, ecology, evolutionary biology, genetics, genomics, marine biology, neurobiology, pharmacology, and plant biology.
 Completion of concentration requirements will result in a designation on the student's transcript.

 Research & Independent Study Options

 We encourage you to engage in independent study projects in areas of your interest.
 Most biology majors will do at least one or two semesters of research as part of their major.
 You can participate in state of the art research with world-class scientists in any one of the many of research labs in the University or the Medical Center (e.g, Cell Biology, Immunology, Cancer Biology, etc).
 Most students will start in their junior or senior year, although many begin earlier.
 You will likely do research as part of your regular course work, receiving grades and academic credit for the research.
 You may have your work published in the scientific literature and use your research as the basis for graduation with honors.